-Louisiana's 2016 value of exported goods exceeded \$48 billion, with the top five export markets being China, Mexico, Canada, Netherlands and Japan.
+Louisiana's 2017 value of exported goods exceeded \$56.5 billion (\$48 Billion in 2016), with the top five export markets being China, Mexico, Canada, Brazil and the Netherlands (Department of Commerce, International Trade Administration).
 Louisiana's top five export commodities or products consisted of agricultural, petroleum/coal, chemicals, processed foods and oil/gas products.
-Based on the latest 2015 figures from the U.S. Department of Commerce, Louisiana's exports supported approximately 155,000 U.S. jobs, with 91% of these jobs being supported by manufactured goods.
-Since 2006, exports from Louisiana to Free Trade Agreement (FTA) countries have grown by over 107%, with 2016 values of exports to FTA partners totaling \$18.4 billion.
+Based on the latest 2017 figures from the U.S. Department of Commerce, Louisiana's exports supported approximately 128,623 U.S. jobs, with 89% of these jobs being supported by manufactured goods.

+Since 2007, exports from Louisiana to Free Trade Agreement (FTA) countries have grown by over 89%.

-The Port of Greater Baton Rouge ranks 8th in the nation in total tonnage with over 68.7 million short tons of cargo moving through the Port's jurisdiction.
+The Port of Greater Baton Rouge ranks 8th in the nation in total tonnage with over 72.9 million short tons of cargo moving through the Port's jurisdiction.
 The Mississippi River petrochemical corridor and the vast amount of agricultural products, cargo, and raw materials imported and exported make the Port a strategic location of national and international importance.
 Typically within the Port industry, factors related to the local, national and international economies contribute significantly to the Port's level of success, and this trend is projected to continue upward.